longauer/task_scheduler/README.md

 ## Remarks and Recommendations for Users

-- a colorful terminal application is required to get color-coded outputs in terminal

 - using the **viwe_next** command is the fastest way to view details about the next scheduled task

 - each scheduler instance stores two data files: schedule_state.json (storing all information input by the user), schedule.json (storing the result of the latest scheduling).